The Major

 See this year's Comparative Race and Ethnicity courses

 All students must design a thematic concentration of at least 5 courses.
 The courses, taken together, must give the student in-depth knowledge and understanding of a coherent topic in American culture, history, and institutions.
 A list of sample thematic concentrations can be found below; some of the courses that might go toward a thematic concentration can be found under Courses on this website and on the American Studies Bulletin page.
 (N.b., courses listed under other departments and programs may also be possible.
 Check with your advisor to confirm appropriateness.)
-At least one of the thematic concentration courses must be an upper-division seminar (the Capstone), requiring a significant paper that is filed with the department upon completion.
-Suggestions and help may be obtained from the program director or one of the coordinators.
+At least one of the thematic concentration courses must be an upper-division seminar requiring a significant research project.

 Students may choose to spend a quarter or two in the Stanford-in-Washington program taking courses that complement their thematic concentrations.
 Seminars taken under the aegis of the Stanford-in-Washington Program often fulfill the above seminar requirement.